North Dakota aims to double pipeline capacity; Enterprise helps

 CAPTURE RULES

-Dalrymple and other regulators AND OTHER REGULATORS?
-SHOULD WE SAY "DALRYMPLE AND SOME REGULATORS?"
-HE'S THE GOVERNOR, NOT REALLY A REGULATOR -- changed policy on June 1 to require companies asking for drilling permits to show how they will capture natural gas released by new wells.
+Dalrymple and regulators changed policy on June 1 to require companies asking for drilling permits to show how they will capture natural gas released by new wells.

 Updated policies for existing wells are set to be released on July 1.